DTD Certification Details

 Affirmation of Doula Skills:

-Share the Feedback Form from four parents who you served as their doula.
+Share the Feedback Form from the six parents who you served as their doula.
 (Whatever feedback questions you are asking parents, we want to read what they wrote to you.)

-Submit four Nurse/Midwife Feedback Sheets from nurses or midwives who had the opportunity to observe you.
+Submit six Nurse/Midwife Feedback Sheets from nurses or midwives who had the opportunity to observe you.

 Observation or Interview: At any birth, you can be observed for two hours by a DTD certified doula and have them fill out the Observation Form.
 Observation can be in-person or virtual.
 If virtual, observations need to be in chunks of at least thirty minutes at a time where doula and client can be seen.)
 We included this for doulas who might want to bring along another doula.
 Alternately, you can choose to do a interview with one of our Certification staff members to talk about the births you’ve attended.

-For each birth, submit a one to two page Reflection Sheet, answering six questions.
+For each birth, submit a one to two page Reflection Sheet or video, answering six questions.

 Accommodations to Accomplish Certification